Pylons/pyramid/docs/tutorials/modwsgi/index.rst

     <https://code.google.com/archive/p/modwsgi/wikis/InstallationInstructions.wiki>`_
     for your platform into your system's Apache installation.

 #.
-Create a :app:`Pyramid` application.
-For this tutorial we'll use the
+Create a :app:`Pyramid` application using our :term:`cookiecutter`.
+See
-    ``starter`` :term:`cookiecutter`.
-See :ref:`project_narr` for more
-    in-depth information about creating a new project.
+    :ref:`project_narr` for more in-depth information about creating a new project.

     .. code-block:: bash

         cd ~
-        cookiecutter gh:Pylons/pyramid-cookiecutter-starter --checkout master
+        cookiecutter gh:Pylons/pyramid-cookiecutter-theonecc --checkout master

     If prompted for the first item, accept the default ``yes`` by hitting return.

     .. code-block:: text

-        You've cloned ~/.cookiecutters/pyramid-cookiecutter-starter before.
+        You've cloned ~/.cookiecutters/pyramid-cookiecutter-theonecc before.
         Is it okay to delete and re-clone it? [yes]: yes project_name [Pyramid Scaffold]: myproject
         repo_name [myproject]: myproject